FAQs

 Permanent jewelry requires minimal maintenance, but you can clean it with warm water, mild soap, and a soft cloth or toothbrush to maintain its shine.
 Avoid prolonged exposure to harsh chemicals like chlorine, which can weaken the metal over time.

 If your piece breaks, save the chain and contact us.
-We offer free re-welds within 30 days if the break is at the weld point; otherwise, a repair fee may apply.
+We offer free re-welds within 30 days if the break is at the weld point; otherwise, a repair fee of $15 may apply.

 Health & Travel